simonqv/exercises-simonqv/README.md

 If there is no option for 64-bit, then you have virtualization technology disabled on your computer.
 This can be turned on in BIOS settings (google for instructions for you specific computer).

-Username: bufferoverflow Password:changethispwd
+Username: student Password: time2work

-This guide and all the exercises are in the directory `/home/student/lab-o`
+This guide and all the exercises are described as follows.
-(in the VirtualBox virtual machine).

 Requirements for this lab are:
 + understanding of C and its memory system